ObadaMoustafa/movie-app-ReduxToolkit/README.md

 # Movie app
 ![app photo](https://github.com/ObadaElSharbatly/movie-app/blob/main/src/images/Laptop-Free-Download-PNG.png)
 ## About
-This is a simple movie app .. and my challange here is not about just creating a movie app but it's about creating a store with actions using `Redux toolkit`
+This is a simple movie app .. and my challange here is not about just creating a movie app but it's about creating a store with actions using `Redux toolkit` and it's a practice for using Tailwindcss

 ## Npms and technologies used
 - TailwindCSS